New initiative to help increase number of Africa-Australians in Victoria Police

 Inspector Mutton said he is looking forward to seeing the applicants’ progress through the course: “I wish all the applicants the best of luck as they navigate through the course and through the recruitment process.
 If successful, they will play an important role to help keep people safe in a way that is informed, relevant and respectful.”

 The program was developed by Victoria Police, Jesuit Social Services, Jobs Victoria

-African-Australian Multicultural Employment and Youth Service
+, the African-Australian Multicultural Employment and Youth Service

-Victoria University Polytechnic
+, Victoria University Polytechnic

 and Maurice Blackburn Lawyers